The Rain Goes Down in Africa

 After a quick breakfast we started loading the LandCruiser with supplies.
 We are heading out on a two-week road trip across Botswana and Namibia, the first 4 days of which leads through the deserted Central Kalahari, we needed to be prepared for virtually anything.

 Florian had warned me, that in the Kalahari we won't have any kind of reception, much less internet—and my Google Fi subscription has decided to shun Botswana so I was looking at a really disconnected vacation.
-I wasn't sure how I felt about that (or how the family will feel about it, having been used to keeping almost real-time tabs of my travels through a variety of online channels and services.)
+I wasn't sure how I felt about that (or how the family will feel about it, being used to keeping on top of my travels through various online channels and services.)
 In retrospect, being disconnected was less of a problem than I expected it to be, especially in the desert.
-In the towns it felt more of a hindrance, and I was constantly reminded of this classic:
+In the towns it felt more of a hindrance.

-We have left Lobatse somewhere around noon, armed with every possible thing we could need to survive for days in the desert—except for two things.
+We have left Lobatse somewhere around noon, armed with every possible thing we would need to survive for days in the desert—except for two things.
 Fuel and water.

 We drove from Lobatse to Molepolole where we filled the LandCruiser to the rim (and also some jerry cans) with almost 200 liters of diesel fuel, and then visited the local supermarket to further stockpile on industrial amounts of water: 5 liters per person per day ends up being quite a massive stash of water.